Universidad Compultense de Madrid, 29 May – 2 June, 2023

 nextGEMS is an European project that follows a new approach to climate modelling with global storm-resolving Earth-system Models.
 The project members meet regularly at hackathons to collaboratively analyse the latest model runs, exchange ideas and develop new ways forward.

 We would like to include universities and research groups, especially from regions with less of a tradition in climate science.
-External participants applying for a stipend will (mostly) be organized in teams to work on an Application Challenge Problem, this time related to fisheries. nextGEMS scientists, as well as experts from the fisheries field, will supervise and support those teams.
+External participants applying for a stipend will be organized in teams to work on an Application Challenge Problem.
+This time around, the focus will be on the application of data and climate models in the context of natural hazards.
+As the Storms & Land theme is inviting us to meet in Wageningen, the main themes are fire weather, (urban) heat extremes, and extreme precipitation.
+As always, everyone is invited to bring their own subject as well. nextGEMS scientists, as well as experts from the field, will supervise and support the hackathon teams.

-If you haven’t been to a hackathon, have a look at our Cycle 1 and Cycle 2 hackathons to get an impression of the atmosphere during our previous meetings.
+If you haven’t been to a hackathon, have a look at past hackathons to get an impression of the atmosphere during our previous meetings.

 Who can apply?